Updated: Mar 14

 Stick with your company/brand name, e.g. abccompany.com.
 You want to make it as easy as possible for current clients and new customers to find you.

 Short is better.
 People remember shorter domain names, not to mention they are easier to type.
 Don't make people work harder than necessary to find your website.
-If you stick with domains under 15 characters (no more than 20), you should be good.

 Although, our next point is once you have a good length on your domain, don't make it hard to spell.
 If your business has an unusual name that might be difficult for people to spell or pronounce, try to come up with a URL that reflects your business without making it a headache for potential website visitors.